Socials

 In 2026, the concierge model is being rebuilt for people who need it most, not just people who can pay the most.

-First Therapy Concierge takes the concierge model and strips out the parts that made it inaccessible.
+First Therapy takes the parts of the concierge model that matter, real human matching, fast booking, and continuity, and strips out the parts that made it inaccessible.
 No $500 sessions.
 No algorithm matching you with whoever has an opening.
 No bot pretending to care.

-If the burnout you are feeling comes partly from systems that treat you like a number, the last thing you need is another system that does the same thing with a nicer logo.
+If the burnout you are feeling comes partly from systems that treat you like a number, this is the opposite: a real person, real continuity, and a price that does not require a six-figure salary.

 The Bottom Line